ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Here on the AS, a series might be ongoing for (C, RS1) and another series might also be ongoing for (C, RS2).
 If C uses an authentication credential with RS1 and a different one with RS2, then both series can be legitimately identified by the same series id value, which thus might not sufficient to identify precisely one of C's authentication credentials.
 In practice, this is not an issue, since AS can rely on additional information such as audience.

-The text above has been revisited, also based on the revised safer criterion for assigning new sender IDs at the AS in the next subsection.
+The text above has been revisited, also based on the revised safer criterion for assigning new sender IDs at AS in the next subsection.
 -->

 The "audience" parameter MUST be included in the POST request, if it was included in the POST request that C previously sent to AS for requesting the first access token in the token series to which the new requested access token has to be added.
 If the "audience" parameter is included in the present POST request, its value MUST be the same value of the "audience" parameter in that previous POST request.